elHornair/seb-release/README.md

    match the one defined in the webservice above.
 3. `docker-compose up -d`
 4. The GUI runs on `localhost:8080/` where you can login with the user and password the webservice generated
-6. Check logs: `docker logs seb-server-rapgui`
+5. Check logs: `docker logs seb-server-rapgui`

+### Setup POC GUI

+1. Set virtual node environment: `nvm use`
+2. Install dependencies: `npm install`
+3. Compile and minify for production: `npm run build` (all required files will be saved in `/dist`)

+* For development *
+* Compile for development (with hot-reloading): `npm run serve` (the CLI tells you on what port the application runs)
+* Linting: `npm run lint`

 ## General useful information

 * There is a [test server](https://seb.test-swissmooc.ch/sms) that can be used as an API end point when deploying to a Vercel test / staging environment.
 The test server includes both the GUI and the API webservice.
 This is a simplified setup with some caveats: 1.
 The API redirects to the GUI if it receives an incorrect request.
 2. Don't delete users here, as other people are using this service for testing
 * The Java code for both the webservice and the current GUI is available on [Github](https://github.com/SafeExamBrowser/seb-server)